 The property belongs to the National Trust, and non-members can visit for a fee during the day.
 However, like many other locations along the coast, if you turn up after closing time (5pm in summer) you can visit for free, although you will not be able to go inside the temple.

 If you have a few days in the area, you might want to explore further afield.
-Check out my posts on the Causeway Coast and the city of Derry/Londonderry for more to explore in the north of Northern Ireland, or venture into stunning Donegal for incredible scenery.
+Check out my posts on the Causeway Coast and the city of Derry/Londonderry for more to explore in the north of Northern Ireland, or venture into stunning Donegal or the Mourne Mountains for incredible scenery.
 There’s so much to do that you’ll never be short of ideas!